jColeChanged/jColeChanged.github.io/jekyll/_posts/2020-03-05-learning-to-program.md

                 I will raise up Cyrus in righteousness, and I will make all his ways straight.
                 He will rebuild My city
-                and set My exiles free,
+                and set My exiles free...
-                but not for payment or reward,
-                says the LORD of Hosts.”
             </p>
             <footer>
                 The Lord Of Hosts to Cryus his annointed in Isaiah 45